-A Soldier who qualifies as a surviving family member may request separation except during a period of war or national emergency declared by Congress.
-A surviving family member is any son or daughter in a family whose parent or one or more sons or daughters served in the Armed Forces of the United States and:
+A soldier who qualifies as a surviving family member may request separation except during a period of war or national emergency declared by Congress.
+A surviving family member is any son or daughter in a family whose parent, or one or more sons or daughters, served in the Armed Forces of the United States, and:

-- Was killed in action. - Died in the line of duty as a result of wounds, accident, or disease. - Is in a captured or missing-in-action status. - Is 100-percent physically disabled (to include 100-percent mental disability) due to service connection as determined by the Department of Veterans Affairs or one of the military Services. - Pursuant to the Hubbard Act (Public Law 110-317), under certain circumstances a Soldier separated under this paragraph who is the only surviving child in a family in which the father or mother, or one or more siblings, while serving in the Armed Forces, was killed, died as a result of wounds, accident, or disease, is in a captured or missing in action status, or is permanently disabled may be entitled to certain benefits, such as separation pay, transitional health care, or transitional commissary and exchange benefits, and will not be required to repay the unearned portion of any bonus, incentive pay, or similar benefit previously paid to the Soldier.
+- Was killed in action. - Died in the line of duty as a result of wounds, accident, or disease. - Is in a captured or missing-in-action status. - Is 100-percent physically disabled (to include 100-percent mental disability) due to service connection as determined by the Department of Veterans Affairs or one of the military Services. - Pursuant to the Hubbard Act (Public Law 110-317), under certain circumstances a soldier separated under this paragraph who is the only surviving child in a family in which the father or mother, or one or more siblings, while serving in the Armed Forces, was killed, died as a result of wounds, accident, or disease, is in a captured or missing in action status, or is permanently disabled may be entitled to certain benefits, such as separation pay, transitional health care, or transitional commissary and exchange benefits, and will not be required to repay the unearned portion of any bonus, incentive pay, or similar benefit previously paid to the soldier.
 Commanders must consult their servicing judge advocate for advice on the precise implications of the Hubbard Act.

-Involuntary Separation Due to Parenthood (Paragraph 5-8)
+Involuntary Separation Due to Parenthood (Paragraph 5-7)

 Soldiers will be considered for involuntary separation when parental obligations interfere with fulfillment of military responsibilities.
-Specific reasons for separation include inability to perform prescribed duties satisfactorily, repeated absenteeism, repeated tardiness, inability to participate in field training exercises or perform special duties, or non-availability for worldwide assignment as a result of parenthood.
+Specific reasons for this separation include: inability to perform prescribed duties satisfactorily, repeated absenteeism, repeated tardiness, inability to participate in field training exercises or perform special duties, or non-availability for worldwide assignment or deployment according to the needs of the Army.
 Separation processing may not be initiated until the Soldier has been adequately counseled concerning deficiencies and has been afforded the opportunity to overcome them.
+Prior to initiation of separation, the unit commander will document efforts made to assist the Soldier in overcoming his/her deficiencies